Notice of Pre-AIA or AIA Status

 wherein generating the dataset further comprises adding to the dataset the at least second prediction data, based on the confidence score associated with the at least second predictions data (i.e. training dataset may be generated by labeling the subset of candidate data from among the subset of candidate data in accordance with a confidence level label based on the confidence conditions) (Abstract, ¶ 0025 and ¶ 01000).

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the method/system of Kou to include the feature wherein the at least second prediction data is associated with a confidence score, and wherein generating the dataset further comprises adding to the dataset the at least second prediction data, based on the confidence score associated with the at least second predictions data as taught by Jung so that a training dataset may be generated in accordance with the confidence levels associated with the candidate data) (Abstract, ¶ 0025 and ¶ 01000).
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the method/system of Kou and Tullberg to include the feature wherein the at least second prediction data is associated with a confidence score, and wherein generating the dataset further comprises adding to the dataset the at least second prediction data, based on the confidence score associated with the at least second predictions data as taught by Jung so that a training dataset may be generated in accordance with the confidence levels associated with the candidate data) (Abstract, ¶ 0025 and ¶ 01000).

 Claim(s) 10 and 18 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Kuo as applied to claims 8 and 16 above, and further in view of Sharma et al. (US PG PUB 20220391312), hereinafter "Sharma".
+103 as being unpatentable over Kuo in views of Tullberg as applied to claims 8 and 16 above, and further in view of Sharma et al. (US PG PUB 20220391312), hereinafter "Sharma".

-However, Kuo does not explicitly disclose:
+However, the combination of Kuo and Tullberg does not explicitly disclose:

 Wherein the first ML model is retrained by the first ML module, using the generated dataset.